xieyuheng/inner/README.md

   we could fix the way kids' minds are getting manipulated into sending empty messages back and forth.
   - Tristan Harris
   - How a handful of tech companies control billions of minds every day

+- And what we need to recognize is that the human architecture is limited
+  and that we have certain boundaries or dimensions of our lives
+  that we want to be honored and respected.
+  - Tristan Harris
+  - How a handful of tech companies control billions of minds every day

 ### Software Architecture